 Some family-friendly options include:

-- Morgado do Quintão – farm stay on a winery not too far from the Algarve coast, offers three bedroom villas with a private pool starting at $338/night in the summer (7 night stay required in the high season though)
+- Morgado do Quintão – farm stay on a winery not too far from the Algarve coast, offers three-bedroom villas with a private pool starting at $315/night in the summer (7-night stay required in the high season though)

-You can choose to splurge in one destination and save in the other, with an average nightly cost for a family of four around $350 per night.
+You can choose to splurge in one destination and save in the other, with an average nightly cost for a family of four of around $450 per night.

 Transportation Costs within Portugal

 If you are staying in Lisbon and Porto, you will spend most of your days walking the hills and small streets of the city if you stay in the central historic downtown districts.
-You may want to hop on the Lisbon Tram 28 for a fun way to explore the city, at a nominal cost of 3.00 euro per ticket.
-Even if you want to take a day trip to Sintra from Lisbon, you can take the train from the Rossio station in the city centre to Sintra for 2.25 euros per adult and 1.15 per child.
-The return fare is 4.50 euros.
+You may want to hop on the Lisbon Tram 28 for a fun way to explore the city, at a nominal cost of 3.00 euros per ticket.
+Even if you want to take a day trip to Sintra from Lisbon, you can take the train from the Rossio station in the city center to Sintra for 6 euros.

 Total Transportation Costs: $400